 TOCFEST provided a different perspective from the separate, frequently held integrated process team (IPT) meetings where engineers discuss processes and improvements for the systems they support.
-"When you

-We wanted to use TOCFEST as an event where we could bring people together, because the power of having people interact with each other across their domains of expertise is just powerful. have the hardware on the ground and you're trying to perform a mission, such as a complete sweep engineering analysis across the whole CP, it provides a different flavor," said Steve Levy, who served as the TOCFEST engineering IPT lead.
+"When you have the hardware on the ground and you're trying to perform a mission, such as a complete sweep engineering analysis across the whole CP, it provides a different flavor," said Steve Levy, who served as the TOCFEST engineering IPT lead.
 The exercise let Levy prepare for future training exercises and experiences in theater.
 "I think helping set up and knowing exactly how these capabilities come together will definitely help us in our current jobs that we're doing with respect to reset and synch conferences," Levy said.